- Building/Community Development

 What about the yard?

 Consider the outside yard areas.
 Check how the property is graded.
 Does water flow away from the building?
 What is the location of the house on the block (highest or lowest point)?
 Is a sewer cleanout installed?
 Where are the property lines and any easements?
 Are trees or bushes that are dying, diseased, or dead?
-Check for outdoor lights and outlets at the home and if there are streetlights in the area
+Check for outdoor lights and outlets at home and if there are streetlights in the area.

 Purchasing a home is one of the biggest investments you will make.
-If you need more than a 15 or 20-minute walk-through of the house, ask for additional time through your realtor or with the seller.
+If you need more than a 15 or 20-minute walk-through of the house, ask for an additional time through your realtor or with the seller.